haugstrup/sample-scrumboard/README.markdown

 This PHP app was built using the [Limonade](http://www.limonade-php.net/) micro-framework and the [Podio PHP client](https://github.com/podio/podio-php).

 # Creating your Podio apps
 You will need three apps to run the scrumboard: Sprints (sets the daterange for a sprint), Stories (for each feature to be implemented) and Story Items (for each task inside a feature).
-You can name the apps and fields anything, but they should contain the following fields as a minimum:

-## Sprints app
-* Date field: Use it to set a start and end time for each sprint
-* State field with two allowed values ("Active" and "Inactive").
-Use it to mark the current active sprint

-## Stories app
-* App field: Set it to reference the sprint that the story is contained in
-* Contact field: Set it to mark who is the Product Owner for the story

-## Story Items app
-* App field: Set it to reference the story that each story item is a part of
-* Duration field: Use it to record the time estimate (in hours) for the story item.
-Used to generate bullet graphs of the current progress.
-* Duration field: Use it to record the time left (in hours) for the story item.
-Used to generate bullet graphs of the current progress.
-* State field: Create it with 4 allowed values ("Not started", "Dev started", "Dev done", "QA done" and "PO done").
-This controls which column the item is shown in on the scrumboard.
-You can create other states if these don't fit you.
-The scrumboard should adapt accordingly
-* Contact field: Set the responsible developer for each story item
+Grab the [Scrum Development Pack](https://podio.com/store/app/2267-scrum-development) from the Podio App Store to get started.

 # Setting up the scrumboard
 * Add some content to your apps
 * Copy config.php.example to config.php and add your credentials for Podio and add the appropriate IDs from your Podio apps.
 Nb.
-You can find field IDs by inspecting the data attributes when viewing the item create/edit form.
+You can find field IDs by [getting the apps from the developer site](https://developers.podio.com/doc/applications/get-app-22349).
 * Run index.php in your browser